Skip to main content

 Read more about the data we process and store

-• your name, address and contact details, including email address and telephone number, date of birth and gender
+• your name, address and contact details, including email address and telephone number, date of birth and sex

 • the terms and conditions of your employment